Extended states in one-dimensional aperiodic lattices with linearly varying patches: Model

-\emph{Model.---}
+\section{Model}

-The family of 1D aperiodic structure is sketched in Fig.~\ref{Fig1}, where the distance between two nearest sites is set to unit.
-The blue patches have $L_j=jd$ sites, where $d\in \mathcal{N_{+}}$ and $j=1,2,\dots,j_m$.
-They are linearly varying patches (LVPs) with variation rate $d$~\cite{BY22}.
-The red sites link these LVPs with positions $Z_j=j(j+1)d/2+j$.
+The family of 1D aperiodic structure is sketched in Fig.~\ref{Fig1}, where the distance between two nearest sites is set to the unit.
+The $j$th patch has $s_j=d_0+(j-1)d$ A-type sites, and we call it $s_j$-mer.
+Here, $d_0$ is the size of first patch, $d$ is the variation rate of patch sizes, and $j=1,2,\cdots,j_m$.
+They are linearly varying patches (LVPs)~\cite{BY22}.
+The inlaid single B-type sites link these LVPs with positions $Z_j=j(j+1)d/2+j$.
 The basic length $d$ defines a family of structures.
-The structure becomes periodic if $L_j=d$ for all $j$.
-It is almost the same as that proposed in Ref.~\cite{CI23} if $d=2$.
+The structure is periodical if $d=0$.
+It becomes the model proposed in Ref.~\mycite{CI23} if $d_0=0$ and $d=2$.
+Further, these $s_j$-mer are arranged in order of increasing size and there are long-range correlations in structures (seen the next section), which is different from that in the random-dimer model~\cite{DU90} as well as its variants~\cite{GI93,FA97,EV93,GO16,IZ95} having short-range correlations.